lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

 This field always holds the same value.
-Therefore, the TV is 6, the MO is "equal" and the "CDA "not-sent"".
+Therefore, the TV is 6, the MO is "equal" and the "CDA "not-sent".

 ## IPv6 Traffic class field

-If the DiffServ field identified by the rest of the rule do not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDA must be "not-sent.
+If the DiffServ field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDA must be "not-sent.

-If the DiffServ field identified by the rest of the rule varies over time or is not known by both sides, then there are two possibilities depending on the variability of the value, the first one is to do not compressed the field and sends the original value, or the second where the values can be computed by sending only the LSB bits:
+If the DiffServ field identified by the rest of the rule varies over time or is not known by both sides, then there are two possibilities depending on the variability of the value:
+The first one is to do not compressed the field and sends the original value.
+In the second, where the values can be computed by sending only the LSB bits:

 * TV is not set to any value, MO is set to "ignore" and CDA is set to "value-sent"